Hidden-Histories/Public-Resources/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md

 * **Vertical rotation**: This value allows you to rotate the POI's geometry around the vertical Y axis.
 * **Relative angle**: If this value is set to Yes, the POI's geometry will always be turned so that the front side always faces the user.
 Useful if you have images that should always face the viewer, no matter where they are.

-**Image trigger properties (for use with AR-vos only):**
+**Image trigger properties (for use with AR-vos only):** tutorial under construction

 * **URL for trigger image:** Used only in AR-vos app.
 This is the web address of your trigger image in your porPOIse account.
-  * If the URL of an image file is entered into this field, the POI will be treated as an image trigger POI.
-The POI will be shown once the trigger image is detected in the environment.
+  * If the **URL of a trigger image file** is entered into this field, the POI will be treated as an image trigger POI.
+The POI will be shown once the trigger image is detected in the display of the smartphone.
   * If the URL contains only the word **SLAM**, the POI is treated as SLAM object and will be shown once the user taps on a vertical or horizontal plane detected in the enviroment.
-* **Width of trigger image:** Used only in AR-vos app.
-This is an approximate with of your trigger image in real life (e.g. a poster might be 0.3 meters = 1 foot wide, a doorway might be 1 meter = 3 feet wide, a house facade might be 10 meters = 30 feet wide.)
+* **Width of trigger image:** Used only in AR-vos app, if a trigger image is entered above.
+This is the approximate width of your trigger image in real life (e.g. a flyer is roughly 0.2 meters = 8.5" wide, a doorway might be 1 meter = 3 feet wide, a house facade might be 10 meters = 30 feet wide.)

 * **New action:** Currently not in use.

 **Animation properties**
-There can be multiple animations simultaneously, for instance you can scale the POI while rotate it as well.
+There can be multiple animations simultaneously, for instance you can scale the POI while rotating it as well.

-**NOTE: Sound:** An audio file can be a Prefab by itself, or be part of a large Prefab.
+**NOTE: Sound:** An audio file can be a Prefab by itself, or be packaged together with other assets, such as a 3D model, as part of a larger Prefab.
 In either case, the POI should have an animation node.
 When the animation plays, the audio file will play as well.

 * **New animation:** Create a new animation.
 * **Remove:** Delete the animtion from the POI.